-The ECS-SRIA serves as the basis and input for the ECSEL multiannual strategic plan and now serves as a basis for the KDT multiannual strategic plan and for the European Commission strategic agenda
+The ECS-SRIA has served as the basis and input for the ECSEL multiannual strategic plan and now serves as a basis for the KDT multiannual strategic plan and for the European Commission strategic agenda.

 Indeed the ECSEL multiannual strategic plan which specifies the strategy and plans for achieving the objectives of the ECSEL Joint Undertaking were based on a multiannual strategic research and innovation agenda from the Private Members Board (composed of the three Industry Associations AENEAS, Inside and EPoSS) and on a multiannual financial perspectives from the public authorities.
 During the development phase of the annual version of the SRIA, AENEAS was consulting its members to drive the next release.
 AENEAS was also gathering the feedback from its members as well as from the overall ECS community to integrate it in the new annual version of the ECS-SRIA during EFECS events.
 Your interests were then represented at the highest level of the European Commission and participating Members States in the ECSEL JU Governing Board in which AENEAS has voting rights.

 The ECS-SRIA serves as the strategic research agenda of the EUREKA Clusters Xecs, PENTA and EURIPIDES²